-These theatrical contact lenses (also called costume contacts or gothic contact lenses) are custom painted or commercially produced color soft contact lenses.
+These theatrical or costume contact lenses (also called costume contacts or gothic contact lenses) are custom painted or commercially produced color soft contact lenses.
 They dramatically alter the appearance of your eyes and are very popular at Halloween.

 New Moon Contacts

 In New Moon (the second movie of the Twilight series), another style of special-effect contacts made an appearance: the red contact lenses worn by the actors depicting the Volturi vampire family.

 In addition to styles that make you look like a vampire, there are many other types of special-effect contacts, including versions that make your eyes look like cat eyes or the eyes of reptiles or space aliens.

 Most special-effect contacts are made of the same materials as regular soft contacts and are the same size.
 Lens care involves the same contact lens solutions used to clean and disinfect conventional prescription soft lenses.